-On September 27, 2007, the Company entered into a letter agreement with an arm's length party for an exclusive option whereby the Company may acquire, over up to a four year period, the right to earn an undivided 100% interest in the Pond property, subject to a 2% net smelter royalty, which the Company may acquire for \$2,000,000.
+On September 27, 2007, Amarc entered into a letter agreement with an arm's length party for an exclusive option whereby the Company may acquire, over up to a four year period, the right to earn an undivided 100% interest in the Pond property, subject to a 2% net smelter royalty, which the Company may acquire for \$2,000,000.
 The agreement is subject to certain conditions, including the signing of a formal agreement on or before December 31, 2007 and the acceptance of such formal agreement by the TSX Venture Exchange (the "Effective Date").
 Consideration for acquiring the 100% undivided interest in the Pond property is to consist of staged payments totaling \$215,000 and the incurring of expenditures totaling \$225,000 on the property from the date of signing the letter agreement until the fourth anniversary of the Effective Date.
+Both parties agreed to defer signing of the formal agreement until April 30, 2008 in order to allow receipt of results from geological samples taken by the company on the property during October 2007.